-Twenty-eight FMPs were identified and recommended, as discussed in detail in Chapters 4 and 5.
+Thirty-two FMPs were identified and recommended, as discussed in detail in Chapters 4 and 5.
 As proposed, the recommended FMPs within this plan will not negatively impact neighboring areas located within or outside of the FPR.
 The local sponsor will ultimately be responsible for proving that the final project design and implementation has no negative flood impacts prior to construction.

-Of these FMPs, approximately half are conveyance improvement projects that have the potential to increase flows downstream by expanding channels, culverts, and/or bridges.
+Of these FMPs, a little less than half are conveyance improvement projects that have the potential to increase flows downstream by expanding channels, culverts, and/or bridges.
 To increase the likelihood that there will be no negative impacts to neighboring areas, conveyance mitigation measures, such as detention or valley storage have been included in the projects and will have to be analyzed and designed once the projects are funded.
 The remaining FMPs consist of new or improved detention facilities without conveyance improvements, acquisition or elevation of repetitive loss properties, installation of emergency generators, or infrastructure hardening.
-The RFPG reviewed previous assessments of impact to upstream or downstream areas or neighboring regions and deferred to the professional engineering judgement expressed in those assessments to determine whether no negative impact exists (see list of related studies and models in Appendix 1).
+The RFPG reviewed previous assessments of impact to upstream or downstream areas or neighboring regions, and deferred to the professional engineering judgement expressed in those assessments to determine whether no negative impact exists.
 The local sponsor will be ultimately responsible for proving the final conveyance project design has no negative flood impact prior to initiating construction.
 As proposed, the recommended FMPs, when implemented, will not negatively impact neighboring areas located within or outside of the FPR.